garland-culbreth/garland-culbreth.github.io/src/content/posts/it-isnt-always-a-power-law.md

 The most important takeaways from the article are the points emphasized:

 1. _A straight line on a log-log plot isn't sufficient to prove that data are power law distributed_.
-2. _Even when the data are power law distributed, least-squares fitting isn't satisfactory for finding the power index_.
+2. _Even when the data are power law distributed, least-squares fitting isn't satisfactory for finding the scaling parameter_.

 In their article, Clauset et al. explain how to rigorously confirm whether data really follow a power law and how to robustly estimate the scaling parameter if it does.
 [Alstott, J., Bullmore, E., Plenz, D., 2014. powerlaw: A Python Package for Analysis of Heavy-Tailed Distributions.
 PLoS ONE 9, e85777.](https://doi.org/10.1371/journal.pone.0085777) ([arXiv](https://doi.org/10.48550/arXiv.1305.0215)) built on their work and published the [powerlaw Python package](https://github.com/powerlaw-devs/powerlaw), so the power law fitting and comparison methods established by Clauset et al. are easily accessible to everyone.